André Tchelistcheff

-André Viktorovich Tchelistcheff (Russian: Андрей Викторович Челищев; December 7, 1901 – April 5, 1994) was America's most influential post-Prohibition winemaker.
+André Viktorovich Tchelistcheff (Андрей Викторович Челищев; December 7, 1901 – April 5, 1994) was an American winemaker.

 Tchelistcheff is most notable for his contributions toward defining the style of California's best wines, especially Cabernet Sauvignon.
-Called the "dean of American winemakers", industry pioneers, such as Rev. John Staten of Field Stone Winery, Robert Mondavi, Louis Martini, Rob Davis of Jordan Vineyard & Winery, Joel Aiken, Michael Silacci of Opus One, Greg La Follette, of Ancient Oak, and Rick Sayre of Rodney Strong Wine Estates, considered him their mentor.
+Called the "dean of American winemakers", industry pioneers, such as Rev. John Staten of Field Stone Winery, Robert Mondavi, Louis Martini, Rob Davis of Jordan Vineyard & Winery, Joel Aiken, Michael Silacci of Opus One, Greg La Follette, of Marchelle Wines, and Rick Sayre of Rodney Strong Wine Estates, considered him their mentor.
 Andre advised Warren Winiarski in launching Stag's Leap Wine Cellars which famously made the 1973 SLV Cabernet Sauvignon that was awarded the most points in the ”Judgement of Paris” wine tasting in 1976.
 Andre also assisted Ste.
 Michelle Wine Estates in launching the Anthology program at Conn Creek Winery in 1991.

 History

 Childhood and education

-Born to an aristocratic family in Moscow, Russian Empire on December 7, 1901, Tchelistcheff's father was Chief Justice of the Russian Imperial Court.
+Born to an aristocratic family in Moscow, Russia, on December 7, 1901, Tchelistcheff's father was the chief justice of the Russian imperial court.
 Tchelistcheff studied at the military academy at Kiev, but returned to his family when they were forced to flee Moscow due to the Russian Revolution of 1917.
 From 1918 to 1921, Tchelistcheff fought with the White Army in the Russian Civil War.
 In 1921, he was left for dead on a Crimean battlefield after his unit was machine-gunned during a snowstorm.
 He eventually recovered and was reunited with his family, who fled Russia to Yugoslavia.

 After leaving Russia, Tchelistcheff studied agricultural technology in Czechoslovakia and then continued his education in France at both the Institut Pasteur and the Institut National Agronomique, where he studied oenology, fermentation and microbiology.